 Brain Injuries

-According to the United States Centers for Disease Control and Prevention, nearly two million people suffer a traumatic brain injury each year.
+Traumatic brain injuries occur every day as a result of many activities and situations.
 While many are injured during motor vehicle or work accidents, medical malpractice also causes brain injuries.
-When a trusted health care professional fails to treat a patient with the appropriate standard of care, that patient can become a victim.
+When a trusted healthcare professional fails to treat a patient with the appropriate standard of care, that patient can become a victim.
 Brain injuries are serious and can alter one’s way of life forever.

 Most medical malpractice brain injuries occur because the brain is deprived of oxygen.
 Anoxia and hypoxia occur when the brain does not receive the proper amount of oxygen.
 While hypoxia is a partial lack of oxygen, anoxia is a total lack of oxygen to the brain.
 In general, the longer your brain is deprived of oxygen, the more severe the resulting damage.
 Diminished oxygen supply can cause serious impairments in cognitive (thought) skills, as well as in physical, mental, and other functions.